succinctlabs/op-stack-remote-static-call/development.md

 ### Debugging devnet errors

-In general, go into the `ops-bedrock` folder and you can run `docker compose logs <container_name> --tail 10 -f`, so for example `docker compose logs l2` to get the logs of the L2 node.
+In general, go into the `ops-bedrock` folder and you can run `docker compose logs l2 --tail 10 -f`, so for example `docker compose logs l2` to get the logs of the L2 node.

+To run a shell in the L2 node image, use the following command: `docker exec -it ops-bedrock-l2-1 sh`.